artidoro/frank/README.md

 ## Updates and Fixes
 - 7/20/2021 We fixed an issue with BertScore results reported in the paper.
 The new results are live on the leaderboard and the file with baseline results `baseline_factuality_metrics_outputs.json` has been updated.
-It appears that overall BertScore P Art performs best overall.
-However, we also observe BertScore primarily focuses on Content verifiability errors and is not strong at Semantic Frame errors and Discourse errors.
+It appears that overall BertScore P Art performs best overall in terms of Pearson while FactCC is better in terms of Spearman.
+However, we also observe BertScore primarily focuses on Content verifiability errors and is not as strong at Semantic Frame errors and Discourse errors.
 - 6/16/2021 Validation-Test splits for FRANK.

 ## Data